 (1956) 8 nominations 5 wins

 Another classic literature adaptation, Around the World in 80 Days, is a bit older, like many other films on our list.
-It may not be paced like popular superhero movies of today, but that doesn’t mean it’s not just as loud, silly, and fun as the marvelous movies onscreen now.
+It may not be as fast-paced like popular superhero movies of today, but that doesn’t mean it’s not just as loud, silly, and fun as the marvelous movies onscreen now.
 If you’ve never seen it before, it has a great twist at just the last second, to make you smile and cheer.

 7. Doctor Dolittle